 Let the Sun Shine!

-The aforementioned factors represent a few things to consider as the evening looms earlier.
+The aforementioned factors represent a few things to consider as the sunlight looms later.
 But what’s most important for YOU?
 In essence, whether you’re a Night Owl or an Early Bird, everyone appears to give a hoot or chirp about DST.

 Where do YOU stand and why?